-• 2023 Stallion Enrollment Fee - \$450.00 must be received on or before July 31, 2023.

-- After July 31, 2023, the stallion's enrollment fee will be \$1000.00. - O Stallions not previously enrolled may enroll for previous years for a fee of \$1000.00 per year.
+- 2025 Stallion Enrollment Fee \$450.00 must be received on or before July 31, 2025. - After July 31, 2025, the stallion's enrollment fee will be \$1000.00. - Stallions not previously enrolled may enroll for previous years for a fee of \$1000.00 per year.
 For example, if a stallion wants to enroll in 2020 and 2021, he may do so by paying the fees of \$1000 for each year.
-To enroll in previous years, stallions must also enroll in the current year at the fee of \$450 if paid by July 31st, or \$1,000 if paid after July 31st. - New enrolling stallions are required to provide a copy of the stallion's AQHA registration papers and paid fees must accompany the completed enrollment form for any stallion to be enrolled into the program. - Current IQHA membership is not required to enroll a stallion. - The stallion owner/agent will receive 10% of all properly nominated offspring's earnings from each year.
-If the stallion is being enrolled by another party who is not the registered owner, the registered owner will be obligated to have a written consent between the two parties to complete the enrollment to determine who will receive 10% of offspring earnings.
-It is preferred to have the stallion owner complete the enrollment. - Enrollment fee is non-refundable.
+To enroll in previous years, stallions must also enroll in the current year at the fee of \$450 if paid by July 31st, or \$1,000 if paid after July 31st. - New enrolling stallions are required to provide a copy of the stallion's AQHA registration papers and paid fees must accompany the completed enrollment form for any stallion to be enrolled into the program. - Current IQHA membership is not required to enroll a stallion. - The stallion owner will receive 10% of all properly nominated offspring's earnings from each year.
+If the stallion is being enrolled by someone other than the stallion owner, "nominator", who is not the registered owner, the registered owner will be obligated to have a signed written consent between the two parties to complete the enrollment that gives the nominator approval to enroll the stallion and determines who will receive 10% of offspring earnings from that enrollment year.
+It is preferable to have the stallion owner complete the enrollment, however, with the proper signed consent, a nominator may complete the enrollment, upload the signed written approval from the stallion owner and then collect the 10% offspring earnings from that enrollment.
+For example, if the nominator pays the stallion enrollment for 2024, then the 2025 offspring are eligible to be nominated for the futurity and any money earned by the 2025 foal crop, 10% will go to the nominator.
+If the following year, the stallion owner nominates the stallion, then the 10% offspring earnings from the 2026 foal crop will go to the stallion owner.
+It is the responsibility of the stallion owner and/or nominator to notify the ranch horse committee if they have moved.
+The 10% earnings will be mailed out to the last known address and if returned or they are unable to contact them the money will remain in the ranch account and be used for expenses. - If an enrolled stallion dies or becomes unfit to breed: